 It doesn’t have the precision of the Sage Smart Grinder Pro or Baratza Encore but provides a good grinding experience at a much, much lower price.

-These three machines all provide a valuable addition to any coffee enthusiast’s kitchen.
+These machines all provide a valuable addition to any coffee enthusiast’s kitchen.
 The choice between them comes down to whether one is looking for a budget grinder or a more advanced, but much pricier, option.
 Regardless of which machine you choose, though, having freshly ground coffee from a burr grinder will make your enjoyment of daily cup much greater.